 "It's certainly a full price -- especially if you think back what the opportunity could have been had they bought at the bottom of 2008 or 2009's market sell-off," said Russo, whose firm has invested some 11 percent of its holdings in Berkshire shares.
 "But it's all about the forward-looking returns, and I suspect that the rest of the world's demand for the products will grow."

 Soleil Securities chemical analyst Mark Gulley, who does not cover Lubrizol, said he believed that in paying about 12 times expected 2011 earnings, Buffett was getting a relative bargain.

-By comparison, Nalco, another specialty chemicals company, was trading at a multiple of about 16 times forward earnings, while NewMarket's multiple was less than 10 times at Friday's close.
+By comparison, Nalco NLC.N, another specialty chemicals company, was trading at a multiple of about 16 times forward earnings, while NewMarket's multiple was less than 10 times at Friday's close.

 Wickliffe, Ohio-based Lubrizol was founded in 1928, but traces its roots as far back as the 1870s, when it began as BFGoodrich Performance Materials.
 It employs a staff of 6,900 worldwide and has plants in 17 countries.

-Citi and Evercore Partners are financial advisers to Lubrizol.
+Citi (C.N) and Evercore Partners (EVR.N) are financial advisers to Lubrizol.

-Berkshire Class A and B shares were down about 1.7 percent on Monday afternoon.
+Berkshire Class A and B shares fell about 1.3 percent on Monday.

 BEIJING/HONG KONG - China reiterated its opposition on Thursday to a European Union plan to limit airline carbon dioxide emissions and called for talks to resolve the issue a day after its major airlines refused to pay any carbon costs under the new law.